Benjipede/universal-translator/c/STRUCTURE.md

 ### Streamers

+The code for streamers exists in [src/streamers](src/streamers).

 ### Languages

-For more information on how languages are handled and how to contribute by extending language support see [LANGUAGES](LANGUAGES.md).
+For more information on how languages are handled and how to contribute by expanding language support see [LANGUAGES](LANGUAGES.md).

 ## Interfaces